mohamedmansour0/CIFAR10-Augmentation-Autoencoder-PCA-GridSearchCV/README.md

 # Conclusions & Lessons Learned
 Increasing the dataset samples doesn’t always lead to accuracy improvement, as noticed in CIFAR10, but the precision increased by 3%.
 The PCA isn’t the best option when it comes to the accuracy of classifying pictures in CIFAR10.
-However, it takes less time to train and achieves competitor accuracy with MNIST, because it works better with the lower dimensions.
+However, it takes less time to train, because it works better with the lower dimensions.
 The feature extraction was able to predict the test set with slightly lower efficiency but achieved the fastest time since it can work with only 10% of the data.
 The hyperparameters selection would be better to have different variation based on the dataset.